 4. Go-Around Share 🙋

-We often want to hear from lots of people with a Go-Around Share, but passing the energy around the room is harder online.
+Whether it's to create connections or brainstorm ideas, we often want to hear from lots of people with a Go-Around Share.
+But passing the energy around the room is harder online.

 For example, not everyone sees other participants in the same order on their screen, so that makes it hard to move quickly from person to person.